lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 taking the simple arithmetic mean of all district-level compactness scores.
 Other aggregation functions are plausible: for instance, taking the median, or the root-mean-squared value.
-In the Results section, I run robustness checks with the RMSE and find qualitatively similar results.
+In the Results section, I run robustness checks with the root-mean-squared aggregation function and find qualitatively similar results.

 ![An alternative, more humanly compact proposed districting plan
 \label{hc_better}](img/human_compactness_3.png)